galliani/jekyll-airtable/README.md

     values:
       layout: "page" # any jekyll layout file you already have in the _layouts that you want to use for this collection type.
 ```

+## Conventions

+There are a number of "enforced" conventions you have to know and can take advantage of.

+1. By default, the slug of the record (which is the file name) come from this sources, in order of priority: 1) The column labelled 'Slug' / 'slug' in your Airtable table, 2) The primary key of each row (the first column on each table), 3) or the Airtable UID of the record.
+So if you want to set each record's slug manually, you can do so by creating slug column in your Airtable table.**GOTCHA:** Should slugs that are derived from priority 1 and 2 are both longer than 100 char, then it will automatically use the Airtable UID.

+2. Attachments are not copied into your Jekyll repo but their informations, such as url and so on, will be stored in "_data/airtable/attachments.yml_" folder, if none exist before, this plugin will automatically create it for you.

+3. Long text with paragraphs are now supported.

 ## Development